IceCI/Documentation/source/pages/pipelines/structure.rst

     For full reference see :attr:`ContainerBuild`.

+  .. py:attribute:: serviceRun
+    :type: ServiceRun

+    Service run step is used for launching a :attr:`Service` type container at a specific moment of the pipeline run.
+It can be used, for example, to create a service out of an application created in one of the previous pipeline steps.

+    For full reference see :attr:`ServiceRun`.

   .. important::
-    A step can be either a ``containerRun`` or ``containerBuild`` type - never both.
+    The ``containerRun``, ``containerBuild`` and ``serviceRun`` fields are mutually exclusive - the step must be of a single type.
 If more than one field will be set, the pipeline will fail during validation.